plone/guillotina_cms/README.rst

 GUILLOTINA_CMS
 ==============

-WIP: This package is a work in progress to provide CMS on guillotina
+This package is archived in favor of https://github.com/plone/guillotina_volto

 Bundle of cms functionality for guillotina